Estadio Azteca exterior view in Mexico City

 FIFA World Cup 2026 at Estadio Azteca

-On June 11, 2026, Estadio Azteca will write another chapter in its unmatched World Cup history when it hosts the Opening Match of FIFA World Cup 2026.
-No other venue could carry this honor with the same weight.
+On June 11, 2026, Estadio Azteca hosts the Opening Match of the FIFA World Cup, Mexico vs South Africa, and becomes the first stadium in history to stage three World Cup openers.
+No other venue could carry that honor with the same weight.

-Historic significance: This is the third World Cup for Estadio Azteca.
-In 1970, Brazil beat Italy 4-1 in the Final here, with Pelé scoring the opening goal.
-In 1986, Argentina defeated West Germany 3-2 in another iconic Final, with Maradona commanding the tournament.
-The 2026 Opening Match continues a legacy no other building on the planet can claim.
+Historic significance: This is Azteca’s third World Cup.
+In 1970, Brazil beat Italy 4-1 in the Final here, Pelé scoring the opener.
+In 1986, Argentina beat West Germany 3-2 in another Final, with Maradona running the tournament.
+The 2026 opener continues a legacy no other building on the planet can claim.
+For the deeper history, see our piece on Estadio Azteca’s three-opener record.

-Altitude factor: At 7,200 feet, the thin air at Estadio Azteca is a genuine competitive factor.
-Players who haven’t acclimatized will fatigue faster, and the ball behaves differently — it flies farther and swerves less.
-Teams scheduled for Mexico City matches would be wise to arrive early for altitude training.
+Altitude factor: At 7,200 feet, the thin air is a genuine competitive weapon.
+Players who haven’t acclimatized fatigue faster, and the ball flies farther with less swerve.
+Teams scheduled for Mexico City would be wise to arrive early for altitude training.
+FIFA is expected to favor earlier kickoff times here to manage heat and player load.

 History of Estadio Azteca